korbexmachina/blog/content/posts/Go Archive It!.md

 }
 ```

-A __Config__ is defined as follows, the rest of the function is pretty self explanatory.
+A __Config__ is defined as follows, the rest of the function is pretty self-explanatory.

 ```go
 type Config struct {